scimas/Earthquake-Predictions/README.md

 Authors: Elie Tetteh-Wayoe, Mihir Gadgil, Poornima Joshi

-This is our attempt at the Las Alamos National Laboratory's [Kaggle competetion](https://www.kaggle.com/c/LANL-Earthquake-Prediction).
+This is our attempt at the Los Alamos National Laboratory's [Kaggle competetion](https://www.kaggle.com/c/LANL-Earthquake-Prediction).